What’s the Caw of Fame?

 Her creator was Gai Takarada.
 When Alicetelia learned that she was a creation whose agony was entertainment for inhabitants of the world of gods (us), she was understandably angry.
 It was a testament to Alicetelia’s dedication to her code of ethics that she did not slay Gai on sight.
 The scenes of them coming to terms with one another were fantastic.
 He was a quiet man; he just wanted to write.
 The idea that the scenarios he created were actually real to his characters, and that one of those characters had come home to roost, crushed his confidence.
 The guilt almost destroyed him.

 I mentioned Selesia before.
 I don’t think she gets nearly the attention she deserves.
 She’s independent.
 She’s intelligent.
-She’s dedicated, and she is stupidly beautiful.
+Not only that, but she’s dedicated, and she is stupidly beautiful.
 She understands that she’s in a new world very, very quickly.
 She even learns to drive a Mini Cooper in record time!

 Irrelevant confession time: The character I’m currently playing in Fallout 4 is named Selesia.
 I couldn’t get the player model to have red hair over orange like the real character has, but at least it reminds me of Re:CREATORS when I play.